fastify/fastify-cli/README.md

 #### fastify version discovery

-If fastify has been installed local to plugin.js that copy will be used instead of the global copy included with fastify-cli.
+If Fastify is installed as a project dependency (with `npm install --save fastify`), then `fastify-cli` will use that version of Fastify when running the server.
+Otherwise, `fastify-cli` will use the version of Fastify included within `fastify-cli`.

 ### generate